New Jersey Workers' Compensation Attorneys

-- Speak with a New Jersey workers’ compensation attorney as soon as possible.
+- Speak with a New Jersey workers’ compensation attorney as soon as you can.

 Proven Results in Workplace Accident Cases

-Workplace accident cases are known for their complexity, and for the need to carefully investigate incidents and determine the best avenue for recovery.
-Over the 80 years our firm has been serving injured victims, workers, and their families, we’ve accumulated the experience to handle all types of workplace accident cases, and have proven our abilities to secure successful results, including:
+Workplace accident cases are known for their complexity and for the need to carefully investigate incidents and determine the best avenue for recovery.
+Over the 80 years our firm has been serving injured victims, workers, and their families, we have accumulated the experience needed to handle all types of workplace accident cases and have proven our ability to secure successful results, including:

-- $3 million workplace accident settlement obtained in a personal injury case involving a 31-year-old ironworker who suffered a serious head injury when he was struck by a cinder block while working on a construction site.
+- $3 million workplace accident settlement obtained in a civil court case involving a 31-year-old ironworker who suffered a serious head injury when he was struck by a cinder block at work on a construction site.

 - $1.2 million construction accident settlement obtained on behalf of a construction worker who was injured and required neck surgery after being rear-ended by a dump truck.

-- $739,000 workplace accident verdict secured for a client who fell in the parking lot of her workplace and as required to undergo surgery.
+- $739,000 workplace accident verdict secured for a client who fell in the parking lot of her workplace and required surgery to treat her injuries.
 Our firm was able to effectively prove the property owner was negligent in constructing the premises and creating a dangerous condition.
 A Somerset County jury awarded damages for our client’s medical expenses and pain and suffering.

 Contact Levinson Axelrod, P.A.
 Today

-Our team at Levinson Axelrod, P.A. has dedicated our professional careers to fighting for the injured – and have proven that our experience, resources, and unrelenting determination can make the difference for clients when it matters most.
+Our team at Levinson Axelrod, P.A. has dedicated our professional careers to fighting for the injured, and we have proven that our experience, resources, and unrelenting determination can make a huge difference for clients when it matters most.

-If you wish to discuss a potential workplace accident case, your rights, and how our firm may be able to help you with a workers’ compensation or third party personal injury case, contact us for a free and confidential consultation.
+If you wish to discuss a potential workplace accident case, your rights, and how our firm may be able to help you with a workers’ compensation or third-party case, contact us for a free and confidential consultation.

 We are your neighborhood lawyers for workers’ compensation cases.
-Levinson Axelrod, P.A. serves clients throughout the State of New Jersey.
-Feel free to meet with us at one of our nine convenient neighborhood locations, or contact us today to discuss your claim.
+Levinson Axelrod, P.A. serves clients throughout the state of New Jersey.
+Call us at one of our nine convenient locations or contact us online today to discuss your claim.

 *In very rare circumstances in which the employer has intentionally injured or willfully exposed a worker to a known danger, there may be a civil case against an employer.
 We can evaluate those circumstances as well.